hikeventures/hikeventures.github.io/_posts/2016-02-10-Packrafting-Ardennes.markdown

 ---
 layout: post
-title: "Packrafting the Ourthe in the Belgian Ardennes"
+title: Packrafting the Ourthe in the Belgian Ardennes
 date: 2016-02-10 06:45:00 +0300
-comments: true
 published: true
 description: Packrafting adventure in the Belgian Ardennes
 category: destinations